Architect: Holabird & Root

 Craig and Kenyatta Futterman

 Craig and Kenyatta Futterman have spent many years surrounded by and engaged with University of Chicago students—Craig as a clinical professor at the Law School and Kenyatta first as an academic adviser in the College and now as the youth program coordinator within the Department of Safety & Security’s Office of Risk Management.
-The couple hopes their new role as Resident Masters in International House will “keep us connected, young, challenged at all times, and learning at all times,” Craig says.
+The couple hopes their new role as Resident Deans in International House will “keep us connected, young, challenged at all times, and learning at all times,” Craig says.

 “The houses in I-House are amazingly warm and tight-knit, and I couldn't imagine living with a better group of people.
 There's also something amazing about being able to walk downstairs and into a lecture by world leaders, like Madeleine Albright, without ever setting a foot outside.”

 Located just to the west of the Metra (electric commuter train) station, on the north side of the Midway Plaisance.
 The Harper Quad is about a five minute walk.

 Breckinridge, Booth and Phoenix: All single rooms on single-sex floors; approximately 10’ X 12’.
 Community bathroom on each floor.

 Thompson and Shorey: Mostly single rooms, a few doubles on co-ed floors; approximately 10’ X 12’.
 Community bathroom on each floor.